Blog: Stop worrying about the 'ISIS narrative'

 Here's what the Islamic scholar means.
 Islam must dominate all other religions, which includes Christianity and Judaism and others.
 Islam does not separate religion from the state, so Israel and America and Europe qualify to be defeated.
 This verse is key:

-Even if some Muslims don't like this or that policy doesn't mean the policy is wrong.
-It is just plain weak to listen to evil liars as they seek to influence the most powerful nation on earth.
+Even if some Muslims don't like this or that policy, that doesn't mean that the policy is wrong.
+It is just plain weak to listen to evil liars as they seek to influence the most powerful nation on Earth.
 It's disheartening to see conservatives worry about their opinion.
-It is weakness, not complicated policies, that invite more attacks.
+It is weakness, not complicated policies, that invites more attacks.

 Stop letting them throw a monkey wrench into our calculations.
 The safety of our nation depends on it.